Housing Families serves more than 890 homeless families, including more than 1,000 children each year.

 We believe in a holistic approach to ending family homelessness.
 We address the concrete housing needs as well as the complex circumstances that lead to housing loss and the continuing negative effects that result from homelessness.

 Housing Families’ case managers and program staff provide one-on-one care and advocacy for all family members.
 This care begins with each family’s arrival to our Emergency Shelter and continues throughout their journey toward stable, permanent housing.

 Housing Families serves very low-income Greater Boston families who are homeless, at risk of becoming homeless, or newly-housed in affordable housing.
 We mainly serve families in the Massachusetts cities of Malden, Medford, Everett, and Revere as well as Boston and surrounding communities.
 Children make up the majority of the individuals we serve.
 87% of the households served are single parent and female-headed and family sizes average between 2 and 3 members.

 The causes of family homelessness are many and often many causes pile up on individual families.
 Homeless families face the collective effects of lack of affordable housing, severe poverty, broken social supports, decreasing government supports, domestic violence, and the challenges of raising children as a single parent.
 This past year in Massachusetts, over 9,000 families asked the state for emergency shelter or housing assistance.

 Despite the overwhelming nature of this issue, Housing Families offers individual families a way out.
-Our model protects and heals families at all stage of homelessness – during, after, and even before families become homeless at all.
+Our model protects and heals families at all stages of homelessness – during, after, and even before families become homeless at all.
 Learn more about our unique holistic approach to ending family homelessness.